 For an average consumer, all of that really should not matter though.
 That is why I would recommend it for any light running or gym use.
 Or on the other extreme - if you are an athlete and want a shoe to compete in.
 Their spikes, light speed, and top-end marathon shoes are great.

 - Streak - my favorite.
 Everything is good here, try one if you can;

 - Infinity Run - good and durable everyday shoe which promotes forefoot strike;

-- Pegasus Turbo - very good shoe, but way to expensive.
-Try looking for it on a clearance.
+- Pegasus Turbo - very good shoe, but way too expensive.
+Try looking for it on clearance.

-- Zoom - EVA-based foam with pretty basic feel to it;
+- Zoom - EVA-based foam with a pretty basic feel to it;

 - ZoomX - Pebax-based foam, very springy and comfy, almost cloud-like;